Ordisoftware/Hebrew-Calendar/README.md

 - Fix issues with intermediate day names of weekly celebrations in case of moonrise occurring the next day (moon omer).
 - Improve shortcut for boards.
 - Some UI/UX improvements.

+>- Improve weekly parashah description box to have access to the tools for the study.
+>- Improve weekly parashah description box to have a screenshot button.

 #### 2022.04.05 - Version 9.28